 B. 1 Respondent Universe and Sampling Methods

+Since no preliminary information is available on the characteristics of the study population that we are targeting for this study and because we will be exploring multiple characteristics potentially associated with the IDEAL status,a “traditional” sample size calculation was not conducted.
+We have already available data from 480 non-IDEAL participants 80 and older that had their follow-up visit after 2003 and therefore were assessed with the current protocol and have biological samples already available.
+However, of these 480 non-IDEAL visits, only 400 have complete data.
+Based on the current BLSA population, at least 100 individuals who are no longer IDEAL will become greater than 80 years old over the next 5 years.
+This was the rationale for selecting 500 new IDEAL participants to be entered in the BLSA.
+We conducted a power calculation for allele frequency comparisons between genotypes assuming 500 “Elite Aging” individuals and 500 unrelated BLSA control participants.
+We calculated power across a range of detectable effect sizes using a strict significance threshold of 9.1x10-8, corresponding to a conservative Bonferroni corrected genome-wide significance level of ~0.05 assuming 550,000 independent tests for the genes included in the Illumina chip.
+This sample size allows 80% power to detect relative risks between 1.5 and 2.0. when comparing allele frequencies between 500 cases and 500 controls.
+Power calculations assume a multiplicative model and a disease prevalence of 1%.

+Likelihood of attrition whether because participants no longer choose to participate or because they “lose the ideal condition” after age 80, although impossible to estimate, is probably very high.
+We have therefore focused on addressing the main aims of the study using data collected during the initial visit, and we should have enough “events” for analysis.

+Probability sampling is not being used because there are an insufficient number of potentially eligible participants.
+In order to achieve the desired sample size, all potentially eligible participants must be given an opportunity to participate in the screening process.

 The rollout plan for recruitment is based on an analysis of the population density of residents 80 years and older found throughout the catchment area, coupled with geographic proximity to Baltimore.
 The catchment area consists of 150 miles around Baltimore.
 By identifying these target–rich segments of the geographic area available for recruitment, we plan to recruit in a manner that is both time-and resource efficient.
 We will begin outreach and marketing in the easily accessible cities/counties in the Baltimore area and reaching older adult residents primarily through their organizational affiliations (whether faith based, senior centers or senior residences).
 To further target our efforts appropriately, we will use census block density data to identify naturally occurring elder communities as well as neighborhoods with relatively high populations of older adults.
 As necessary, we will expand our efforts into areas with smaller populations of older adult residents.